- A 3 year old with a complete personality change and a return of separation anxiety.

 What Should I do If I Think My Child Has PANS or PANDAS?

 If your child has a sudden onset of OCD, tics, or food restriction, you need to consider PANS and PANDAS.
 A sudden onset of psychiatric issues isn’t normal and medical issues need to be considered.
 Ask your child’s physician to run a rapid strep test and a blood culture.
 If they are positive, most experts agree to go on antibiotics.

 In addition, if your child has been exposed to infections like the flu, mono, walking pneumonia, and so on, further lab work is indicated.
 Literate physicians often run a panel of blood work called the Cunningham panel that gives more information.
-The New England PANS/PANDAS Association offers excellent parent resources that explain what the disease is and how to test for it.
+ASPIRE, Epidemic Answers and Pandas Physicians Network offers excellent parent resources that explain what the disease is and how to test for it.

-The absolute ideal thing to do is to seek out an PANS/PANDAS expert but this isn’t easy as experts are hard to find.
+The absolute ideal thing to do is to seek out an PANS/PANDAS expert but this isn’t easy as experts are hard to find There are many barriers to getting the right help for your child and building the right team is essential to helping your child recover.
 Lastly, always follow your parent gut and keep searching until you find the root cause.

-To make an appointment for a consultation if you or someone you love has been experiencing PANS/PANDAS symptoms, call 203.438.4848 or email firstname.lastname@example.org.
+To make an appointment for a consultation if you or someone you love has been experiencing PANS/PANDAS symptoms, contact us TODAY to get expert care.